SorkinType/SASchoolHand/fontbakery/fontbakery-report.md

  * U+2007 FIGURE SPACE: not included in any glyphset definition
  * U+2008 PUNCTUATION SPACE: not included in any glyphset definition
  * U+200A HAIR SPACE: not included in any glyphset definition
- * U+202F NARROW NO-BREAK SPACE: try adding one of: mongolian, yi
+ * U+202F NARROW NO-BREAK SPACE: try adding one of: yi, mongolian
  * U+205F MEDIUM MATHEMATICAL SPACE: not included in any glyphset definition
  * U+221E INFINITY: try adding math
  * U+2248 ALMOST EQUAL TO: try adding math